Deniz-Sahin-567/BilboardGameSelector/README.md

 - Add the file named GameList.txt into the same directory as your executable.
 - Run the executable.

-> [!NOTE]
-> The program is only exitable on the main screen for public usability purposes.

 ## How to change the game list
 In order to run the program with a different game list:
 - Follow the steps in the how to use this program.